Our Betty Kellogg tribute page.

-The Exhibit will be on display in Canada, at Richland Academy from October 25 until June 2014, and is open to visitors.
-The school location is at 11570 Yonge Street, Richmond Hill, Ontario.
-For visiting hours please contact: email@example.com.
-This Canadian exhibition is hosted by a partnership between Richland Academy and Acorn School.
+In Canada, the exhibit is now at the Acorn School, 1061 Elgin Mills Rd.
+E, Richmond Hill, Ontario.
+This Canadian exhibition is hosted by a partnership between Richland Academy and the Acorn School.
 See the Press Release HERE.

 Frances and David Hawkins (Frances d.
 2006, David d.
 2002) were educational theorists whose work is expressed worldwide.
 Frances was primarily a teacher.
 Her observations and reflections formed the basis of David’s theories.
 Their concepts were inspirational to the pedagogy of the world-renowned infant toddler centers and pre-schools in Reggio Emilia, Italy, and are currently articulated in many schools, museums and other educational organizations.
 Frances and David worked with both teachers and children, using curiosity-based education, which did not rely on prepared curricula.